cormac87/Book-Visualizer/README.md

 - They can skim over bit's which they aren't interested in and read in mored depth into bits they are interested in.
 - Calls OpenAI GPT-4o to summarize texts

+- Also I find it makes reading on a phone a joy due to how the text is broken up

 - Performs PDF parsing to extract data on headings and remove unneccesary texts - based on font sizes and locations

 - The demo shows the Book 12 Rules for Life by Jordan Peterson: